 Many of the fillers in the following list are also suitable for mixing with plaster, provided they are non-absorbent and don’t interfere with the plaster’s water uptake.
 For example I know that Fillite works well with a hard casting plaster such as Crystacal R and I’m assuming the same for Noblite or glass microspheres.

-I have adjusted prices to include VAT as I always do and the last update was May 2016.
+I have adjusted prices to include VAT as I always do and the last update was November 2019.
 Those included don’t necessarily represent the cheapest, but are there to show how the price varies .. greatly in some cases!
+The price of fillers has rocketed over the last few years from some suppliers, and others are changing what they stock .. so it’s always best to check the websites directly to see what they’ve got and for how much before making plans!

 Does adding a filler make resin stronger?